Nathan River Resources Iron Ore Project

-British Marine has established a mining company, Nathan River Resources, which has acquired an iron ore project in the Northern Territory, Australia.
+British Marine Group has established a mining company, Nathan River Resources, which has acquired an iron ore project in the Northern Territory, Australia.

 In November 2017 Nathan River Resources Pte Limited acquired the iron ore mine and associated assets located in the Nathan River region, Northern Territory, which includes fully permitted mining leases covering 1,861km2.
 In February 2018 the initial mine plan was formally approved by the Northern Territory Government.

 The project had been operational under previous ownership of Western Desert Resources who invested more than A$250m in developing the resource, bringing the mine to production and constructing the logistics solution.
 This includes a proven infrastructure solution with a fully integrated ‘pit-to- port’ logistics chain using a privately owned 171 km haul road and existing Bing Bong Load-out Facility & Stockyard and port access.
 As part of the acquisition of the project, Nathan River Resources has acquired all of these assets.

 The project benefits from a JORC-compliant mineral resource of 687.1 million tonnes at 39.8% Fe including 45.9Mt at 58.4% Fe.
 The JORC compliant mineral reserve is 14.3Mt at 59.0% Fe.
 The material is low in alumina, extremely low in phosphorus and enjoys a higher than usual lump ratio, which attracts premium pricing.